kognifai/Galore/SDK-documentation/casestudy.md

 =======================================

 The Galore asset model allows the creation of implicit streams for drill down.
-An event stream will be propagated to its parent node and merged with event streams from other child nodes.
+An event stream can be propagated to its parent node and merged with event streams from other child nodes.
 This allows implicit streams of events to be formed on each node comprising all the event on all sub nodes.
 This allows the client application to easily extract events related to a particular subsystem.
 This allows the end user to drill down into the asset model and see only the relevant events.

-For time series nodes and sample set nodes a number time based aggregated streams are created in addition to the raw data streams.
+For time series nodes and sample set nodes a number of time based aggregated streams are created, in addition to the raw data streams.
 This allows very fast access to aggregate of large time periods.
-For events the aggregate contains the number and type events in the period.
+For events, the aggregate contains the number and type events in the period.
 For measurements, the aggregate contains average, minimum, maximum and number of measurements.

-The time series viewer (A general tool used to explore galore time series) relies heavily on this to provide a smooth interactive user experience with fast interactive zooming.
+The time series viewer (A general tool used to explore Galore time series) relies heavily on this to provide a smooth interactive user experience with fast interactive zooming.